-The EITI Board shall act in the best interests of the EITI Association at all times.
+The EITI Board and all its members shall act in the best interests of the EITI Association at all times.
 The EITI Board shall exercise the executive powers of the EITI Association subject to the resolutions of the EITI Members' Meeting, including the following key functions:

-- i) Consider general and specific policy issues affecting the EITI Association; - ii) Agree on the work plans and budget of the EITI Association; - iii) Agree on the arrangements for the EITI Conferences and the EITI Members' Meetings; - iv) Present (through the EITI Chair) the Activity Report and the Activity Plan to the EITI Conference and obtain approval of the same from the EITI Members' Meeting; - v) Present (through the EITI Chair) the Annual Accounts and the Audit Reports for the accounting periods since the last ordinary EITI Members' Meeting; - vi) Engage the Head of the Secretariat; - vii) Oversee and direct (through the EITI Chair) the work of the EITI Secretariat; - viii) Ensure that the multi-stakeholder nature of the EITI Association is maintained and fully reflected in the EITI Association at all levels, including in its Board committees; - ix) Establish its procedures regarding the validation process, including complaints, resolving disagreements, the question of de-listing a country and appeal procedures; - x) Adopt more detailed procedures and rules for the management and operation of the EITI Association including the contents of country workplans and company workplans, the validation process, the management of funds, payments for projects, goods and services, auditing and reporting and the approval of projects; - xi) Recommend a candidate for the EITI Chair prior to each ordinary EITI Members' Meeting; and - xii) Adopt a Code of Conduct.
+1. Consider general and specific policy issues affecting the EITI Association;

+- 2. Agree on the work plans and budget of the EITI Association; - 3.
+Agree on the arrangements for the EITI Conferences and the EITI Members' Meetings; - 4.
+Present (through the EITI Chair) the Activity Report and the Activity Plan to the EITI Conference and obtain approval of the same from the EITI Members' Meeting; - Present (through the EITI Chair) the Annual Accounts and the Audit Reports for the accounting periods since the last ordinary EITI Members' Meeting; - 6.
+Engage the Executive Director of the International Secretariat; - 7.
+Oversee and direct (through the EITI Chair) the work of the EITI International Secretariat; - 8.
+Ensure that the multi-stakeholder nature of the EITI Association is maintained and fully reflected in the EITI Association at all levels, including in its Board committees; - 9.
+Establish its procedures regarding the Validation process, including complaints, resolving disagreements, the question of de-listing a country and appeal procedures; - 10.
+Adopt, when discussed and decided by the Board, more detailed procedures and rules for the management and operation of the EITI Association including the contents of country work plans and company work plans, the Validation process, the management of funds, payments for projects, goods and services, auditing and reporting and the approval of projects; - 11.
+Recommend a candidate for the EITI Chair prior to each ordinary EITI Members' Meeting; and - 12.
+Adopt a Code of Conduct.